TheGuyDanish/CM4_MATX/README.md

 # CM4 MATX

+### I am currently looking for help to route the traces on this board.
+If you have any applicable knowledge, please do head down to [Help Wanted](#help-wanted) and check out where you can help!

 Welcome!
 CM4 MATX is a project aiming to create an open source, micro-ATX standard-compliant motherboard for the Raspberry Pi Compute Module 4.

 <p align="center"><img src="CM4_MATX_rendering.png?raw=true" alt="3D rendering of the PCB (design not final)" /></p>